ESCOMP/CTSM/doc/source/users_guide/running-special-cases/CLM-4.4-Spinning-up-the-CLM4.5-biogeochemistry-(CLMBGC-spinup).rst

    # Now run normally
    > ./BGC_spinup.submit

-.. note:: This same procedure works for CLM4.5-CN as well, you can typically shorten the spinup time from 1000 years to 600 though.
+.. note:: This same procedure works for +|version|-CN as well, you can typically shorten the spinup time from 1000 years to 600 though.

 Afterwards save the last restart file from this simulation to use in the next step.

-**2. Final spinup for CLM4.5-BGC**
+**2. Final spinup for +|version|-BGC**
      Next save the last restart file from this step and use it as the "finidat" file to use for one more spinup for at least 200+ years in normal mode.
 So do the following:

-Example: Final CLMBGC Spinup Simulation for CLM4.5-BGC
+Example: Final CLMBGC Spinup Simulation for +|version|-BGC
 ------------------------------------------------------------------
 ::

    > cd scripts
-   > ./create_newcase -case BGC_finalspinup -res f19_g16 -compset I1850CRUCLM45BGC -mach yellowstone_intel
+   > ./create_newcase -case BGC_finalspinup -res f19_g17_gl4 -compset I1850Clm50BgcCropCru -mach cheyenne_intel
    > cd BGC_finalspinup
    # Now, Copy the last CLM restart file from the earlier case into your run directory
    > cp /ptmp/$LOGIN/archive/BGC_spinup/rest/BGC_spinup.clm*.r*.1002-01-01-00000.nc \